-The so-called walled city has been enchanting its visitors for centuries with impressive fortifications, towering walls, open plazas, and hidden patios, and cobblestone streets that are just the ticket for you to travel in time.
-Built by the Spaniards, this historical gem is the oldest city in the United States and its territories.
-Yet, it still holds the magic and charm of yesteryear – attracting visitors worldwide.
+Built by the Spaniards, this historical gem is the oldest city in the United States and its territories – and it still holds the magic and charm of yesteryear.

 Pop quiz time!

 Did you know that San Juan and Puerto Rico’s names switched?
-The islet was first called Puerto Rico, and San Juan Bautista was the name given by the Spanish conquistador Christopher Columbus to the entire Island in 1493.
+The islet that is now called San Juan was first named Puerto Rico, and San Juan Bautista was the name given by the Spanish conquistador Christopher Columbus to the entire Island in 1493.
 Before his arrival, the native Taínos called their home Borikén.

 San Juan's Historic Gems